platformatic/platformatic/docs/guides/applications-with-stackables.md

 ## Creating a custom Service

-We are creating the module `foo.js` as follows:
+We are creating the stackable `foo.js` as follows:

 ```js
 const { schema, platformaticService } = require('@platformatic/service')